Actipro/Avalonia-Controls/Documentation/topics/themes/native-control-themes.md

 ![Screenshot](images/semantic-colors-color-picker.png)

-*ColorPicker controls in the default theme with outline, solid, and soft class styles and sementic color variants*
+*ColorPicker controls in the default theme and optional value display with outline, solid, and soft class styles and sementic color variants*

 ![Screenshot](images/color-picker-themes.png)

-*ColorPicker controls in the default theme with outline, solid, soft, subtle, and link class styles and neutral colors*
+*ColorPicker controls in the default theme (top) and optional value display (bottom) with outline, solid, soft, subtle, and link class styles and neutral colors*

 - [ColorPicker](xref:@ActiproUIRoot.Themes.ControlThemeKind.ColorPicker) - Default control theme.
 Use `theme-outline`, `theme-solid`, `theme-soft`, `theme-subtle`, and `theme-link` style class names for a different appearance.
+Use `has-value-text` style class name to display the current hex value.

 #### ColorView Type